1. Who is eligible to apply?

 2. What types of fellowship grants are offered?

-The Phillips Foundation offers full-time $50,000 gold fellowships and part-time $25,000 silver fellowships.
+The Robert Novak Journalism Fellowship Program offers full-time $50,000 gold fellowships and part-time $25,000 silver fellowships.
 The gold fellowships include a $40,000 fellowship grant and up to $10,000 to reimburse expenses.
 The silver fellowships comprise a $20,000 grant and up to $5,000 for expenses.
-Full-time fellowship winners are expected to devote his or her full energies to completing their one-year fellowship and should not be employed elsewhere.
+Full-time fellowship winners are expected to devote their full energies to completing their one-year fellowship and should not be employed elsewhere.
 Part-time fellowship winners may continue employment during the term of their one-year fellowship.

 3. What topics are of interest to the Novak Journalism Fellowship judges?

 Fellowship proposals should focus on journalism supportive of American culture and a free society.
-The Foundation created this program to provide fellowships for projects to be undertaken by journalists who share the Foundation's mission to advance constitutional principles, a democratic society and a vibrant free enterprise system.
-In addition to the regular fellowships, the Foundation awards special fellowships on the environment, on free enterprise, and on law enforcement.
+This program was created to provide fellowships for projects to be undertaken by journalists who share our mission to advance constitutional principles, a democratic society and a vibrant free enterprise system.
+In addition to the regular fellowships, we may award special fellowships on the environment, on free enterprise, and on law enforcement.
 Please view the list of Fellowship winners by year to see the projects that were awarded fellowship grants.

 4. If I’m granted a Fellowship how do I submit my project?